Vickrant-Phandd/Flight_Price_Predictions/README.md

 Columns like Date_of_Journey, Dep_Time, Arrival_Time, Duration is a object data type.
 Therefore, we have to convert this datatype into timestamp so as to use this column properly for prediction.
 For this we require pandas to_datetime to convert object data type to datetime dtype.

 # Handling Categorical Data :-
 One can find many ways to handle categorical data.
-Some of them categorical data are.
+Some of them categorical data are:
 * Nominal data** --> data are not in any order --> **OneHotEncoder** is used in this case
 * Ordinal data** --> data are in order --> **LabelEncoder** is used in this case